-Scott Cave is a Certified Business Continuity Consultant with more than a decade of experience in plan development and maintenance in South Carolina.
-He received certification in 2006 through Disaster Recovery Institute International.
+Scott Cave is a Certified Business Continuity Professional with more than 15 years of experience in plan development and maintenance in South Carolina, North Carolina, and throughout the United States.
+He received certification in 2006 through Disaster Recovery Institute International and completed the Master Exercise Practitioner designation through FEMA’s Emergency Management Institute in 2017.

 Scott is a member of: